sip3io/.github/profile/README.md

 ![banner](/profile/images/Banner.png)

-Welcome to the SIP3 GitHub where you will find the source code of all the SIP3 CE components.
+Welcome to the SIP3 GitHub where you will find all the SIP3 CE components.

 Here are some useful resources which will help you to start with SIP3: